MauroAbidalCarrer/webserv/project_documentation_ressources/how_to_process_a_request.md

 > >       * **In parent**:
 > >           1. close the unused pipe ends.
 > >           2.
 Wait to be able to write on the STDIN pipe, then write the request on the STDIN pipe.
 > >           3.
-Wait to be able to read from the STDOUT pipe, then read the request on the STDOUT pipe.
+Wait to be able to read from the STDOUT pipe, then read the request on the STDOUT pipe
+*maybe read the CGI output the same way we read the client request?*.
 > >           4. ``waitpid`` the CGI with ``NOHANG`` (or kill it?).
 > >           4.
 Complete the response with any missing header field.
 >